appium/appium/packages/appium/docs/en/ecosystem/tools.md

 ### Appium Doctor

-Each driver has their own `doctor` command as of Appium 2.4.0.
+Each driver has its own `doctor` command as of Appium 2.4.0.
 If a driver/plugin has its own requirement, the `doctor` command will help to setup the requirement.

 ```